 Even though most groups did not follow the entire session plans, groups reported that the instructions did help them to shape their sessions.
 Some used the icebreakers from the activity books but for different sessions than those indicated in the activity guides.

 A number of groups noted that the length of time they had for the reading session was relatively short, which meant that they were unable to follow the activity book as planned.
 This was particularly prevalent for groups based within a school.
-One of these school-based groups also noted that they couldn’t run their session outside of school hours given the high prevalence of crime and gang activity in their area.
+One of these school-based groups also noted that they couldn’t run their session outside of school hours given the high incidence of crime and gang activity in their area.

 Those groups that had received training previously generally reported that this had been incredibly helpful in enabling them to plan their sessions well and ensure good learner engagement.